 I’ve always been a believer in the individual appetizer.
 They’re cute, they’re fun, and they do away with the communal dip bowl that turns totally unappetizing after a few hungry guests have had their way with it.
-You’ve seen them before if you’re a fan of the blog, my GREEN GODDESS VEGGIE DIP CUPS are a riff on this same idea.
-Ditto my INDIVIDUAL SALAD CUPS WITH RHUBARB VINAIGRETTE.
+You’ve seen them before if you’re a fan of the blog, my green goddess veggie dip cups are a riff on this same idea.
+Ditto my individual salad cups.

 TIP: I came up with an 8th ingredient that I love ~ it’s a layer of finely diced pineapple dusted with chili powder, a treat that comes straight from Mexican street vendors.
 The sweetness of the juicy fruit and the kick of the spice is fabulous.